 Children began the project with a discussion on the reasons why small babies were able to grow into large adults.
-A food recognition session followed, when children spent time finding out about seasonal vegetables at a mock vegetable market, and learned their names in both English and Hindi.
+A food recognition session followed, where children spent time finding out about seasonal vegetables at a mock vegetable market and learned their names in both English and Hindi.

 Next, children visited the supermarket section of a department store.
 There, they discovered the difference between food categories such as a cereals, pulses, milk and dairy products, and baked goods, and observed the different ways in which food was stored.

 Throughout the project weeks, science, storytelling and nature discovery sessions incorporated further explorations on the topic of food.
 The worksheets and grids that they completed in tandem served as assessment materials.
 Students analysed the contents of their snack boxes each day, identified a favourite food group in them, and judged whether they had brought balanced meals to school.

 As the finale for the project, the students in five groups planned balanced meals for mock birthday celebrations in class.
 Each group then contributed one home-cooked item, putting all of their dishes together to create a balanced meal for each celebration.
 Recitation and singing added to their enjoyment of the occasions.